 In 1984, in an effort to combat rising costs and declining enrollments at both schools, SG/GH and ACDS began merger talks.
 In 1987, the two schools merged.
 The Victoria Road campus was sold to Asheville-Buncombe Technical Community College (A-B Tech), and the newly named Carolina Day School remained on the ACDS Hendersonville Road campus.

-Since then, the student body has grown from 376 students to more than 650.
+Carolina Day School opened with 279 students in 1988 and has continued to grow to the size it is today.
 To accommodate this growth, three major capital campaigns have been conducted.
-Supported mostly by parents, these funds helped the school serve its students with new and renovated learning and community spaces, such Love Hall, Oreck Library, Sgro Athletic Complex (on Sweeten Creek Road), Stephens Hall Middle School, and Nash Athletic Center.
+Supported mostly by parents, these funds helped the school serve its students with new and renovated learning and community spaces, such as Love Hall, Oreck Library, Sgro Athletic Complex (on Sweeten Creek Road), Stephens Hall Middle School, and Nash Athletic Center.